Durham Youth Commission

 The full Durham Youth Commission bylaws can be found by clicking here.

 - An application process will allow the selection of 30 members, 9th grade through 12th grade, who reflect the diversity of Durham.

-• Selected youth will demonstrate an understanding of issues facing the City of Durham; will have a demonstrated history of involvement in community activities as well as school activities.
+- Commission members will demonstrate an understanding of issues facing Durham, and will have a demonstrated history of involvement in community activities as well as school activities.

-• Youth will sign a contract agreeing to the terms of service, which includes a commitment to attend all youth commission sponsored events, training/conferences and the meetings of boards/commissions to which the youth are assigned.
+- Youth will sign a contract agreeing to the terms of service, which includes a commitment to attend all commission sponsored events, meetings, and training/conferences.

-• Youth will commit to 20 hours of community service during their one-year term of service.
+- Youth will complete up to 40 hours of community service during their 1-year term of service.

 - Selected youth will be responsible for upholding commission by-laws and self-regulating the membership.